 Data and Labeling Requirements

+RCAP required a replacement for a legacy application specifically designed to originate and manage physical files and records for Public Housing Assistance and Rental Assistance for Private Housing.
 RCAP participates in multiple State and Federal Programs with differing objectives and differing requirements to qualify.
-With the various programs are a series of Sub Programs to direct funding and assistance to granular segments of those needing housing assistance.
+The various programs are a series of sub-programs to direct funding and assistance to granular segments of those needing housing assistance.

-As each client and each file must present as qualifying for one or more of the programs, a data entry method that creates only valid files was required, This requirement was accommodated by creating “Conditional” drop down menus for Programs, then altering the Sub Programs (where applicable) to present only compliant choices.
+In the physical filing system, this translates to a menu-driven color coding that allows the management of many files in end tab folders on moveable shelving.
+As each client and each file must present as qualifying for one or more of the programs, a data entry method that creates only valid files was required; we accommodated this requirement by creating conditional drop-down menus for programs, then altering the sub-programs (where applicable) to present only compliant choices.

-• Date of move in
+• Date of move-in

 • Date of Birth